DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Targeted cancer therapies interact with a target molecule to prevent tumour cells proliferating.

-They are classified as:
+Targeted cancer therapies are classified as:

 Targeted therapies are currently used in dermatology for patients with advanced cancers.
-They are also in clinical trials as adjuvant therapy (supplementary treatment given to people who are in remission from their cancer but are at high risk of relapse in the future).
+They are also used in clinical trials as adjuvant therapy (supplementary treatment given to people who are in remission from their cancer but are at high risk of relapse in the future).

 Several targeted therapies are marketed in dermatology to treat advanced skin cancers, and others are in development.

 Several products are marketed to treat unresectable metastatic melanoma.

 Several products are being investigated to treat advanced cutaneous squamous cell carcinoma; these include:

 Targeted therapies have many side effects, including adverse cutaneous reactions.
 In some cases, side effects are associated with excellent tumour response.